|The administration and staff would like to take this opportunity to |

 • Wearing, while on the grounds of a public school during the regular school day, clothing that exposes underwear or body parts in an indecent manner that disrupts the learning environment1

-HATS • No headwear of any type shall be worn inside the buildings with the exception of headwear for religious or medical reasons as approved by the school administration. • Hair bows and barrettes shall be permitted, provided they do not cause a substantial disruption to the learning environment.
+• No headwear of any type shall be worn inside the buildings except for headwear for religious or medical reasons as approved by the school administration. • Hair bows and barrettes shall be permitted, provided they do not cause a substantial disruption to the learning environment.

 A Disciplinary Hearing Authority (DHA) shall conduct appeals for students who have been suspended for more than ten (10) school days.
 Upon receiving notification of the request to appeal the suspension decision, the DHA shall provide written notification to the parent(s)/guardian(s) of the student, the student, and any other appropriate person of the time, place, and date of the hearing.
 The hearing must be held no later than ten (10) days after the beginning of the suspension.
 Within five (5) days of the DHA rendering a decision, the student, principal, principal-teacher, or assistant principal may request a review by the Board, and the Board shall review the record.